hashicorp/consul/website/source/docs/agent/options.html.markdown

   sockets created by Consul:
   <br>
   * `user` - The name or ID of the user who will own the socket file.
   * `group` - The group ID ownership of the socket file.
-Note that this option currently only supports numeric IDs.
+This option currently only supports numeric IDs.
   * `mode` - The permission bits to set on the file.